 Vacation rentals are only allowed in certain zones.
-These include the Central Business zone, the Mixed-Use zones, the Residential High Density and Residential Medium Density zones, the Established Neighborhood Multifamily zone, and a few select Planned Development zones.
+These include the Central Business zone, the Mixed-Use zones, and a few select Planned Development zones.
 Vacation rentals are also allowed in Established Neighborhoods (EN) 1 & 2, but there is a cap on the number of available permits.
 A total of 22 vacation rentals may be permitted in EN-1, and 17 in EN-2.
 These caps have been reached, and property owners in EN-1 and EN-2 who would like to operate a Vacation Rental must be placed on a wait list before becoming eligible to apply.

 Below is a summary table of the permitted VRs in the City of Durango.